kito-m/clone-templates-nodejs/README.md

 ### API Documentation

-Specifics about the Docubee API can be found in the official documentation at [docs.docubee.app](https://docs.docubee.app).
+Detailed documentation for the Docubee API is available at [docs.docubee.app](https://docs.docubee.app).

 The specific endpoints used in this sample are: